chat language

 - first offenses will be handled with a kick from the channel with an

-explanation of the undesirable channel. at this point, it's acceptable to rejoin.
+explanation of the undesirable behavior. at this point, it's acceptable to rejoin.

 - second offenses will be handled with a 1 hour tempban. following the

-tempban, an chat op will check in and let you know what kinds of behaviors to avoid.
+tempban, an chat admin will check in and let you know what kinds of behaviors to avoid.

-if the undesirable behavior continues, further methods (up to and including a
+if the undesirable behavior continues, a permanent ban is applied.

-if you have something that requires oper attention, please send an email to
+if you have something that requires admin attention, please send an email to